 3 Months to Go

 - Learn infant CPR.
 I like the Tinyhood course better than the Red Cross because they don't have adult CPR woven in there – my brain can only handle so much.
-If you have access to a free course, great, do it.
 I don't care where you learn it but know CPR, okay?
+(If you subscribe to Tinyhood down the road use the code PC15 to get 15% off.)

 - PJs or loungewear.
 Consider getting yourself some fresh loungewear and/or pajamas for those first few weeks after you've given birth.
 If you're anything like me, it will feel like a 24/7 perpetual day AND you'll feel gross.
 Having something fresh and comfortable to put on is small but I found it helped.
 Check out Storq, Kindred Bravely and GAP for ideas.